-1.0 The parking of a motor vehicle or bicycle on Wichita State University property is granted by the University and is not an inherent right of any faculty, staff, student, partner or visitor.
+1.0 The parking of a vehicle or bicycle on Wichita State University property is granted by the University and is not an inherent right of any faculty, staff, student, partner or visitor.

-1.2 In the interest of safe and courteous motor vehicle operation, and in an effort to create the best possible conditions for those authorized to bring a motor vehicle on to the campus, the University has adopted and enforces the following regulations.
+1.2 In the interest of safe and courteous vehicle operation, and in an effort to create the best possible conditions for those authorized to bring a vehicle on to the campus, the University has adopted and enforces the following regulations.

 1.3 Parking regulations will be enforced at all times.

 1.4 These regulations may be amended or rescinded in whole or in part at any time by the University President.
 Notice of change in regulations will be through publication and/or posting.

 1.5 Amendments to parking regulations will be submitted to the Parking and Transportation Advisory Committee.
 The committee will review amendments and forward recommendations to the Vice President of Finance and Administration and the Vice President of Student Affairs for approval or modification.